Permissionless-Software-Foundation/psf-slp-indexer/README.md

 This project is using conventional development milestones:
 - Alpha = Under active development.
 Bugs are expected, things are expected to break.
-- Beta = Some bugs still exist, but code is mature for other professional developers to play with.
+- Beta = Some bugs still exist, but code is mature enough for other professional developers to play with and contribute to.
 - Production = Code has been heavily tested and code commits have slowed in frequency.
-App ready for normal operators.
+App is ready for normal operators.

 Regular status updates will be reported at the [bi-weekly PSF Technical Steering Committee meetings](https://github.com/Permissionless-Software-Foundation/TSC/issues).
 Updates will also be reported in [this Telegram channel](https://t.me/psf_slp).